LemarTokham/Bus-Tracker-V2/README.md

 - Letting the user know which of the bus options have no buses out on the roads
 - Legend for icons
 # Image of UI + console
-- yellow pins are the bus stops
+- Yellow pins are the bus stops
 - Red pins are the busses from selected bus (the "17" highlighted in blue)
 ![UI image](images/bus-location-image.png)